hsci-r/finnish-media-scrapers/README.md

 ## Installation

-Install the scripts (and Python module) using `pip install finnish_media_scrapers`.
+Install the scripts (and Python module) using `pip install finnish-media-scrapers`.
 After this, the scripts should be useable from the command line, and the functionality importable from Python.

 ## General workflow